tpadilla10117/v2.0-tpadilla.com/NOTES.md

     - remake form -> **The Submit button needs fixing when clocked
     - make form functional with email.js
-    - decide on what to do with rest of the page / negative space
+    - decide on what to do with rest of the page / negative space on larger views

 Resume.jsx: <!-- TODO: -->